woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 ```

 ### Plugin version
-This compares the installed version of the plugin to the required version, using the operator.
+This compares the installed version of the plugin to the required version, using the comparison operator.
 If the plugin isn’t activated this returns false.

+`plugin`, `version`, and `operator` are required.

+This example passes if Jetpack 8.4.1 is installed and activated.

 ```
 {